open-amt-cloud-toolkit/docs/References/abbreviations.md

 *[OOB Management]: Out-of-band Management - A remote, hardware-based management technology that allows administrators to perform actions on network assets or devices using a secure alternative to LAN-based communication protocols regardless of OS state.

-*[Open AMT Cloud Toolkit]: Open Active Management Technology Cloud Tookit - open source modular microservices and libraries for integration of Intel® Active Management Technology.
+*[Open AMT Cloud Toolkit]: Open Active Management Technology Cloud Toolkit - open source modular microservices and libraries for integration of Intel® Active Management Technology.

 *[Profile]: Profile - A set of configuration information, including a password and provisioning method, provided to Intel® AMT firmware during the activation process.